 - 2 1/2 – 3 cups water

 A wooden spoon for stirring.

-- Mix 2 tablespons of poundo flour with 1/2 cup of water to form a light mixture.
+- Mix 2 tablespoons of poundo flour with 1/4 cup of water to form a light mixture.

-- Combine the flour mixture with the leftover water in a medium pot; bring to the boil
+- Combine the flour mixture with 2 cups water in a medium pot; bring to the boil

 - Pour poundo flour into boiling water; reduce heat; stir constantly with a wooden spoon till it starts to forms a solid mass or lump.

-- While stirring, add a bit of water; and poke holes to let steam escape and cook the flour a bit.
-Keep stirring until all water evaporates and it forms a solid lump.
+- While stirring, add leftover 1/4 to 3/4 cup of water; and poke holes to let steam escape and cook the flour; stirring until all water evaporates and it forms a solid lump.
 (The lump should not be too soft or too hard, but strechy too touch)